Easy white bean, basil, & sun-dried tomato warps are quick and veggie-packed for the perfect lunch or snack with minimal cooking and preparation.

 Ingredients

-White bean & tomato spread
+White bean and tomato spread

 - ½ cup sun-dried tomatoes